KonstantinosChaldaiopoulos/DeepLearningPix2Pix/README.md

 # Pix2Pix GAN for Saliency Detection: An Investigation into Fixation Prediction.
-A deep learning project for the MSc program in Democritus utilizing a pix2pix generative adversarial network and salient maps
+A deep learning project for the MSc program in Democritus utilizing a pix2pix generative adversarial network and salient maps for fixation prediction.
 Student: Konstantinos Chaldaiopoulos - MTN2220

 ## Repository Structure